-Anyone can create a Quick Segment.
-However, you need the Segment Creation permission in the Adobe Admin Console to be able to save a quick segments or to open it in the Segment Builder.
+Anyone can create a quick filter.
+However, you need the Filter Creation permission in the Adobe Admin Console to be able to save a quick filters or to open it in the Filter Builder.

 In a Freeform table, click the filter+ icon in the panel header:

 |Name||The default name of a filter is a combination of the rule names in the filter.
 You can rename the filter to a more friendly name.|

 |Include/exclude||You can either include or exclude components in your filter definition, but not both.|

 |Hit/Visit/Visitor container||Quick filters include one filter container only that lets you include a dimension/metric/date range in (or exclude it from) the filter.
 Visitor contains overarching data specific for the visitor across visits and page views.
 A Visit container lets you set rules to break down the visitor’s data based on visits, and a Hit container lets you break down visitor information based on individual page views.
 The default container is Hit.|

 |Components (Dimension/metric/date range)||Define up to 3 rules by adding components (dimensions, metrics, date ranges, or dimension values).
 There are 3 ways to find the right component:

 |Operator||Use the drop-down menu to find standard operators and Distinct Count operators.
 See Filter operators.|